-Economic: logs / pulp / biomass (optional)
+logs / pulp / biomass (optional)

-Environmental and social: High environmental value as habitats, for water retention and soil conservation / improvement.
+High environmental value as habitats, for water retention and soil conservation / improvement.
 The mixed and natural character of the stands is likely to be attractive for amenity and recreation.

 FDT 7.1.2 BI and short-lived broadleaves (XBSL)